Akina-Aoki/python_course/exercises/exercise_3.md

 # Exercise 3 - sequences

-## NOT FINISHED YET

-In this exercise, you get to familiarize yourself with fundamental Python
+In this exercise, you get to familiarize yourself with sequences in Python.

 ## 0. Dice rolls (\*)